noahgift/pai-aws/README.md

 Data teams often need to build libraries and services to make it easier to work with data on the platform.
 In this example there is a need to create a Proof of Concept aggregation of csv data.
 A REST API that accepts a csv, a column to group on, and a column to aggregate and returns the result.

+Note,this project is a Chapter in the book Pragmatic AI, the entire projects source can be found [here](https://github.com/noahgift/pragmaticai)

 ## Sample Input

 ```